ta5een/isdm-group-5/Assumptions.md

 ## Assumptions

-Based on the project description, the following assumptions have been made to assist in analyizing and providing a potential solution to the problem.
+Based on the project description, the following assumptions have been made to assist in analysing and providing a potential solution to the problem.
 The assumptions made were catered towards the needs of the Relationship Managers, Outbound Customers and Inbound Customers as they are the most involved stakeholders in the project.